Back to all

 EuroVelo 1 Partnership

-The EuroVelo 1 Partnership started in January 2021 and shall remain in force until 31 December 2023.
-The partners can agree on a 3-year extension after 2023.
-The first AtlanticOnBike Project finished at the end of 2020 and served as a foundation for this Partnership, which generated positive impacts on local economy by increasing visits, boosting local economy and creating new activities and new jobs in the tourism sector.
+The AtlanticOnBike project was a great success as it generated positive impacts on local economy by increasing visits, and creating new activities and new jobs in the tourism sector.
 It provided a new touristic offer accessible to a large range of the population, but also an attractive leisure destination for locals.
 The project also allowed to build common and transferable tools for a real European analysis of economic benefits.

 • Route Infrastructure (e.g. Coordination of the itinerary on transnational level and organisation of an infrastructure working group on route infrastructure)